christoffer/params_validator/README.md

 # params_validator

 A DSL for validating request parameters, raises exceptions when validation failed.
+Currently only supports Rails.

+Current status is very much alpha, this gem is still under development and not intended to use in production applications.

 ## Contributing to params_validator